 Not to be outdone by its neighbour Kyrgyzstan, the friendly nation of Tajikistan has also opened up Evisa access for Indians.
 (Do you see the Pamir Highway dream taking shape?).
 Home to breaktaking mountains and colourful markets, you can visit here by applying for the Tajikistan Evisa on this website.

 Turkey has been noticing the Indian tourist influx into Europe, and they have amended their visa policy since last year.
 There is an electronic visa available now for Indians, and at 20USD, it is probably one of the cheapest too.
 You can apply for the Turkish Evisa here.

 Important note: An important condition here is that you must have an existing Shengen or US visa to apply for the Turkish visa.
 A slight bummer, but makes perfect sense if you mix Turkey with an European trip.

-All information is researched by the blog admin.
+All information is researched by the blog admin for his personal trips and is updated to the best of his time/capacity.
+Yet, don’t be an idiot.
+Use your common sense and also double-check with dear google.
 To report any discrepancy, post a comment or contact me here.